sifisKoen/keda-tutorial-devops/tutorial-keda/intro/intro.md

 In this tutorial you will learn the following topics.

-- Create a docker container
+- Create and upload a docker container to docker hub.
-- Deploy an application in Kubernetes cluster
+- Deploy an application in Kubernetes cluster.
+- Make the application exposed to real world.
+- Run and configure a Prometheus instance.
+- Connect Prometheus with KEDA tool (Kubernetes Event-driven Autoscaling).
+- Test our web page with K6 load testing.